MadeleineWalder/Elemental-match-up/README.md

 ![Screenshot showing the scores set to 0 under the image](./docs/screenshots/blank.jpg)

-- **Game Testing:** When the user clicks on a button, its 'data-type' or the text within the button should show up after 'You chose:' to show the user what they chose.
+- **Results and Scores:** When the user clicks on a button, its 'data-type' or the text within the button should show up after 'You chose:' to show the user what they chose.
 The computers random choice will then be visible to the user after the 'Computer chose:' text.
 The text following 'Result:' will also change depending on the outcome, so that the user can see it, and the score will then change acordingly for the user to see.

-Example of a user loosing:
+Examples:

+The user picks ice and computer picks fire.
+The user looses, the computer gains a point.

 ![The result shows the user loosing, the computer gets a point](./docs/screenshots/gametest5.jpg)

-Example of a user winning:
+The user picked fire and the computer picked grass.
+The user wins, they gain a point.

 ![The result shows the user winning, they get a point](./docs/screenshots/gametest4.jpg)

-Example of a draw:
+Both picked rock, so it's a draw.
+No points are awarded.

 ![The result shows a draw, the scores don't change](./docs/screenshots/gametest3.jpg)

-Example of the score increasing as the game is played more:
+Example of the score increasing as the game is played multiple times:

 ![The results continue to climb](./docs/screenshots/gametest6.jpg)